Antonio Francisco Xavier Alvares: In British Ceylon

-Educator

-Alvares was a scholar, man of high principles and had a formidable personality.
-He opened a college where Goan priests were teaching Portuguese, Latin, French, and Philosophy.
-In 1912, Alvares opened an English School in Panaji.
-Both operated for a short time.

-Social worker

-At that time Goa was frequently affected by epidemic like malaria, typhoid, smallpox, cholera and plague.
-Alvares published a pamphlet on the treatment of cholera.
-He was concerned about the shortage of food in Goa and appealed to the people to produce cheaper food.
-He published a booklet about the cultivation of cassava.

 Apostle of charity

 In 1871, he started a charitable association in Panaji to render help to the poor, beginning with wandering beggars.
 After a few years he extended the association to other cities in Goa.
 During the last ten years of his life he concentrated his activities in Panaji.
-His home accommodated the poor and destitute as well as lepers and tuberculosis patients.
+He worked with the poor and destitute as well as lepers and tuberculosis patients.
 He was a beggar without an income.
 One day Alvares requested a shopkeeper for a contribution, but the shopkeeper spat in the bowl.
 Without getting angry, Alvares said, "All right, I shall keep this for me.
 Now, give something for the poor."
 The shopkeeper contributed generously.

 Excommunication from the Roman Catholic Church

-This designation was given to Alvares by Goan historians.
 After joining the Orthodox Church, Alvares was excommunicated from the Roman Catholic Church.
 He was persecuted by the Catholic Church and the Portuguese Government.
 Though he was advised by some of his old friends to reunite with the Catholic Church, especially when he was very sick, he refused and stuck to his Orthodox faith.